pughlab/immunogenomics_pedNST/README.md

 Gene expression matrices, clinical metadata, T- and B- clonotype files, HLA types, predicted neopeptides, variant and fusion datasets and deconvolution outputs are available upon free registration at https://cavatica.sbgenomics.com/u/pughlab/immpedcan.

 All processed data can be found in `/data/` or as supplemental tables for the manuscript.
-Main figures are reproducible via CodeOcean capsule: xxxxx

 # Contact